Axenrot/portfolio/README.md

-# Pokémon-themed Portfolio Project 🚀
+# Leon's Portfolio Project 🦁

 Welcome to my Pokémon-themed portfolio project!
 Immerse yourself in the Pokémon world as you explore the main character's room.
 This project combines Three.js, React, Next.js, Tailwind CSS, R3F and GSAP to create a captivating experience.
 Navigate through the 3D room and discover three pages: "PC," "POKEDEX" and "CURRICULUM"